Locator with Spotlight and Sunlight

 1972

-Locator with Spotlight and Sunlight was first exhibited at John Weber Gallery in New York City in 1972, not long after Holt created her first Locators looking out the windows of her studio in the West Village onto details of the built environment, such as a cracked window or an exhuast pipe.
-After focusing on the subject of sight in these early Locator works, Holt transitioned into an investigation of the process of sight itself.
+Locator with Spotlight and Sunlight was first exhibited at John Weber Gallery in New York City in 1972, not long after Holt created her first Locators, which looked out the windows of her West Village studio toward details of the built environment, such as a cracked window or an exhaust pipe.
+After focusing on the subject of sight in these early Locator works, Holt turned to an investigation of the process of sight itself.

 Writing